Palms 10 Theater is "treading water," but needs further support from Hollywood

-MUSCATINE — In April of this year, the Palms 10 Theater in Muscatine sold movie-goers hot and fresh popcorn curbside, because the COVID-19 pandemic prevented them from opening the doors and screening movies.
+MUSCATINE — In April, the Palms 10 Theater in Muscatine sold movie-goers hot and fresh popcorn curbside, because the COVID-19 pandemic prevented them from opening the doors and screening movies.

 Now that the doors are open and the projectors are rolling again, the Palms 10 is struggling to bring customers in.